ldellisola/ITBA/MIE-FME/07 - Object Oriented Programming.md

   - Every function symbol $f:T_{i_1}\times \dots, \times T_{i_a} \rarr T_j$ from $\Sigma$ to a function $f:\Omega_{i_1}\times \dots \times \Omega_{i_a} \rarr \Omega_j$
   - Every predicate symbol $p:T_{i_1} \times \dots \times T_{i_a}$ from $\Sigma$ to a relation $r \subseteq \Omega_{i_1} \times \dots \times\Omega_{i_a}$

-We can think of this structure ad a concrete class in C++.
+We can think of this structure of a concrete class in C++.

 ### Semantics